byterubpay/byterub-site/_posts/2017-07-30-logs-for-the-Community-meeting-held-on-2017-07-30.md

 **\<sgp>** So like Cookie Clicker for ByteRub?
 **\<serhack>** yeah
 **\<keledoro>** Can someone explain?
 I am not sure i'm getting that
-**\<JollyMort[m]>** don't forget to test multisig! https://monero.stackexchange.com/questions/5646/how-to-use-monero-2-2-multisignature-wallets
+**\<JollyMort[m]>** don't forget to test multisig! https://byterub.stackexchange.com/questions/5646/how-to-use-byterub-2-2-multisignature-wallets
-**\<mattcode>** keledoro: its just a little game to waste time. you build a virtual/fake mining center that mines fake monero you use to upgrade your mining center
+**\<mattcode>** keledoro: its just a little game to waste time. you build a virtual/fake mining center that mines fake byterub you use to upgrade your mining center
 **\<keledoro>** Okay, got it!
 Thanks
 **\<keledoro>** Can we just throw in ideas or how does it work?
 **\<serhack>** JollyMort[m]: oh, important!
 **\<sgp>** @serhack it could be a fun project. /r/place got me more excited than expected.
 I don't know how many people will use it though
 **\<JollyMort[m]>** dunno when mooo will code n-1/n but n/n is nice
 **\<JollyMort[m]>** works like a charm now
-**\<serhack>** the purpose is simplify the life of people that don't know anything about monero
+**\<serhack>** the purpose is simplify the life of people that don't know anything about byterub
 **\<serhack>** with a game!
 **\<sgp>** There may be a better casual game than mining
 **\<serhack>** yes